AhmadIAlawneh/intrusion-detection-pipeline/README.md

 ```bash
 python main_pipeline.py
 ```
+## Citation

+If you use this repository, please cite:

+Alawneh, A. (2025).INTRUSION DETECTION IN IOT USING MACHINE LEARNING: A FOCUS ON THE NETWORK LAYER WITH THE TON-IOT DATASET .
+MSc Thesis.

+Dataset:
+ToN-IoT Dataset – UNSW Canberra Cyber.

 ## Note
 This repository is a research-based implementation of the suggested pipeline.
 Some parameters and results may differ from the MSc thesis because of refactoring, reproducibility, or lengthy experiments.